ashwinvis/ashwinvis.github.io/src/content/repl-social-media.md

 and so on.
 I believe the agenda for all these companies is to use data to power their AI research.
 And our privacy is just a casualty in this process.
-Despite all these news and "shocking" revelations that we hear almost every day in the news, many tend to stick around and use them, including me[^contra].
+Despite all this news and "shocking" revelations that we hear almost every day in the news, many tend to stick around and use them, including me[^contra].
 There are solutions however.
 And it gets better - what I described below require almost zero investment (except for your attention and time, of course).